 As indicated in the above preparation of natural zeolites, the prepared sampled could be used for laboratory in order to follow up the efficiency of cationic modified surfactants for fluoride removal from drinking water as discussed.
-The prepared raw material and modified of cationic surfactant's was used for adsorption of batch experiments in different scenarios of variation with HDTMA dosages, pH, mixing time and the duration of adsorption in order to follow up best fluoride removal efficiency were considered.
+The prepared raw material and modified of cationic surfactant's were under took for adsorption of batch experiments in different scenarios likes variation of

+125 HDTMA dosages, at variation of pH, at variation of mixing time and the duration of adsorption in order to follow up best fluoride removal efficiency were considered.

-3.2.
+4.2.
 Batch adsorption experiments

-- The series of batch adsorption experiments were conducted (using zeolite Na-LSX and Na-LTA) to determine the fluoride removal potentials for unmodified and modified zeolites.
-This conditions such as the HDTMA concentration or dosage and the contact time used in modifying the zeolites, as well as the pH of the fluoride contaminated water were varied in order to investigate their effects on fluoride uptake. - 4.3.
-Batch adsorption: Removal of fluoride using unmodified zeolites
+The series of batch adsorption experiments were conducted (using zeolite Na-LSX and Na-LTA) to determine the fluoride removal potentials for unmodified and modified zeolites.
+This conditions

+130 such as the HDTMA concentration or dosage and the contact time used in modifying the zeolites, as well as the pH of the fluoride contaminated water were varied in order to investigate their effects on fluoride uptake.